elastic/observability-examples/aws/amazon-bedrock-agentcore/travel_assistant/README.md

    - This is expected!
 The tool has a 120-second delay
    - Ensure your timeout settings are >= 130 seconds

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please ensure:
-- Code follows existing style
-- Tests pass
-- Documentation is updated
-- No sensitive credentials in commits

 ## Security Notes